 When most people think of stickers their first thought might be of the football albums we used to collect as children.
 However, from a marketer’s point of view, stickers can be an amazingly adaptable product.
 They are a unique way to gain exposure for your brand, and while they are also quite cheap the best thing about stickers is how fun using them can be.

 The versatility of stickers is one of their most impressive features; they can be stuck in most places and to most things.
-If you’re still unconvinced by the potential uses for stickers, here are a few of the more unusual marketing ideas to out there:
+If you’re still unconvinced by the potential uses for custom stickers, here are a few of the more unusual marketing ideas to out there:

 An American restaurant was trying to show the world how hot its chicken wings were.
 To emphasise this they put a sticker of a man’s screaming face around the centre brake light on their company car.
 Whenever the car stopped the red brake light lit up and it looked like the man’s burning tongue… after eating one too many hot wings.

 Going to a safari park can be an immersive experience.
 To illustrate this enterprising staff had some unique car window stickers printed.
 The effect looked like there was an ostrich or a zebra staring right into your car, showing how much you get closer to the animals than you can at a zoo.
 (Not in this image though.
 We just liked this image!)

 A Turkish garage went round putting tongue stickers on the exhausts of cars more than five years old.
 The advert pointed out the dangers of driving with a broken exhaust and the importance of having it checked regularly.

 To boost brand awareness for their car-wash business an Indian company had a very unusual idea.
 They began sticking fake dirty marks on car windscreens, which had details of their business.